sedillon93/13-production-deployment/README.md

 ---

 ## Submission Instructions
 When you are finished with lab, follow these steps to submit your work.
-Create one Pull Request (aka: "PR") from your Forked repo to the CF repo with your changes, and you'll each submit that same PR link in Canvas.

 1. Ensure that all your local changes are committed to `master`, and pushed to your origin repo.
 2. Ensure that your `master` branch is deployed to Heroku